User Experience Designer

 - work from home, in an office, or anywhere a computer can be set up

-- often travel locally, nationally and internationally to meet clients and other people working on website projects such as developers, project managers and systems specialists.
+- often travel locally, nationally and internationally to meet clients, developers, project managers and systems specialists.

 What's the job really like?